bysnupy/memos/Services/Httpd__24x_compile.md

 $ configure --prefix=$HOME/path/to/pcre && make && make install
 ```

-* compiling the openssl souce
+* compiling the openssl source

 :star:You might add the installed openssl library path to global library path or LD_LIBRARY_PATH (or envvars).